qpdf/qpdf/manual/index.rst

     - Add ``qpdf_get_object_by_id``, ``qpdf_make_indirect_object``,
       and ``qpdf_replace_object``, exposing the corresponding methods
       in ``QPDF`` and ``QPDFObjectHandle``.

+  - Documentation change

+    - The documentation sources have been switched from docbook to reStructuredText processed with `Sphinx
+      <https://sphinx-doc.org>`__.
+This is mostly transparent (other
+      than format change) with the exception that all section links have changed.
+What used to be `#ref.something` is now `#something`.
+A top-to-bottom review of the documentation is planned for an upcoming release.

 10.4.0: November 16, 2021
   - Handling of Weak Cryptography Algorithms